auth0/auth0-flutter/auth0_flutter/README.md

 - [API client errors](#api-client-errors)

 The Authentication API exposes the AuthN/AuthZ functionality of Auth0, as well as the supported identity protocols like OpenID Connect, OAuth 2.0, and SAML.
 We recommend using [Universal Login](https://auth0.com/docs/authenticate/login/auth0-universal-login), but if you prefer to build your own UI you can use our API endpoints to do so.
-However, some Auth flows (grant types) are disabled by default so you must enable them in the settings page of your [Auth0 application](https://manage.auth0.com/#/applications/), as explained in [Update Grant Types](https://auth0.com/docs/get-started/applications/update-grant-types).
+However, some Auth flows (grant types) are disabled by default so you must enable them on the settings page of your [Auth0 application](https://manage.auth0.com/#/applications/), as explained in [Update Grant Types](https://auth0.com/docs/get-started/applications/update-grant-types).

-For login or signup with username/password, the `Password` grant type needs to be enabled in your app.
+To log in or sign up with a username and password, the `Password` grant type needs to be enabled in your app.
 If you set the grants via the Management API you should activate both `http://auth0.com/oauth/grant-type/password-realm` and `Password`.
 Otherwise, the Auth0 Dashboard will take care of activating both when enabling `Password`.

 > 💡 If your Auth0 account has the **Bot Detection** feature enabled, your requests might be flagged for verification.
 Check how to handle this scenario in the [Bot Detection](#bot-detection) section.